| Update: ZTE's issues with the US government have finally been resolved. Check out the details below.

 For the next seven years, ZTE will probably not sell mobile phones in the US.
 Without Qualcomm, ZTE can only purchase CPUs from either Samsung, Huawei, or MediaTek.
 However, Qualcomm owns several key patents for the CDMA-based mobile networks used in the US, so it's nearly impossible to launch a phone here without buying at least some tech from Qualcomm.

-Even if ZTE could get around that issue, Samsung is likely to follow the US government's lead and avoid any issues that might stem from involving themselves with ZTE.
+Even if ZTE could get around that issue, Samsung is likely to follow the US government's lead and avoid any problems that might stem from involving themselves with ZTE.
 Additionally, Huawei is dealing with its own host of problems, as six major US intelligence agencies recommended against using their products.

 All of that aside, the US intelligence agencies' recommendation shouldn't be ignored.
 On two different occasions now, the US government has strongly recommended against doing business with ZTE and Huawei, with the second recommendation coming from six intelligence agencies.
 ZTE has also deceived the US government by selling US products to a known adversary.
 Both recommendations were based on national security risks, with the latest citing "the capacity to maliciously modify or steal information."